 It is important to note, this study is not a continuation of any water related investigations that may have been conducted in the region.
 However, all relevant data will be evaluated for inclusion in the IFA’s final report.

-The regional water studies conducted by the Indiana Finance Authority (IFA) and the Intera Study led by the Indiana Economic Development Corporation (IEDC) are designed to provide state leaders with critical data and insights into the water resources of Indiana.
-The findings from these studies will equip decision-makers with the necessary information to make informed choices regarding the management and utilization of water resources across the state.
+The regional water studies commissioned by the Indiana Finance Authority (IFA) are designed to provide state leaders with critical data and insights into Indiana’s water resources.
+While more study is needed, the findings from these studies will help equip decision-makers with the necessary information to make informed choices regarding managing and utilizing water resources across the state.
 This includes planning for sustainable water supply, addressing future water demands, and developing infrastructure projects.
 These studies aim to ensure that water resource decisions are based on sound scientific data and contribute to the long-term viability and growth of the state.

 An underground layer of permeable rock, gravel, or sand that holds water, allowing it to flow through and be extracted for use.